-The Port Authority is undertaking a bus planning study to assess options for improving or replacing the Bus Terminal to meet the growing demand for terminal gates and bus parking facilities.
+The Port Authority is undertaking a bus planning study to assess options for replacing the Bus Terminal to meet the growing demand for terminal gates and bus parking facilities.
 The study will also evaluate funding options, including the sale of unused Port Authority development rights at the Bus Terminal and on the roadways that connect to the Lincoln Tunnel.
-It is presently expected that the study will be completed and presented to the Board of Commissioners of the Port Authority in 2015.
+It is presently expected that the study will be completed and presented to the Board of Commissioners of the Port Authority by the end of 2015.
+As an interim measure, on July 25, 2014, the Board of Commissioners of the Port Authority authorized the implementation of a "Quality of Commute" improvement program to provide for short-term improvements at the Bus Terminal, consisting of projects to improve on-time performance and customer service with a total program cost of \$90 million, with appropriate 2014-2023 Capital Plan reallocations to support this program.